Your cart is currently empty.

 • How much sugar and simple carbohydrates they eat, in relation to how much they exercises.

-• The severity of insulin resistance.
+• The severity of sugar sensitivity.

 • How much testosterone and DHT their bodies produce.